KenOverholt/CarND-Advanced-Lane-Lines/writeup.md

 ![alt text][image4]

 #### 4. Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?
+Method name: detect_lane_pixels_and_find_lane_boundary

-Then I did some other stuff and fit my lane lines with a 2nd order polynomial kinda like this:
+The next method in the IPython notebook, detect_lane_pixels_and_find_lane_boundary, detects lane pixels and finds the left and right boundaries.
+I fit my lane lines with a 2nd order polynomial kinda like this:

 ![alt text][image5]